pmdjdias/ua_infovis/VTK/Lesson_01/README.md

 The Visualization Toolkit (VTK) is open source software for manipulating and displaying scientific data.
 It comes with state-of-the-art tools for 3D rendering, a suite of widgets for 3D interaction, and extensive 2D plotting capability.
 To install VTK and its python wrapper, report to the following link: https://pypi.org/project/vtk/

-It is also possible to downlaod  VTK .js from https://vtk.org/download/
+It is also possible to downlaod  VTK from https://vtk.org/download/

 ## First example
 Download and run the cone.py example.
-See the documentation page for the vtkConeSource method.
+See the documentation page for the [vtkConeSource](https://vtk.org/doc/nightly/html/classvtkConeSource.html) method.
 Use the necessary methods so that the Cone has a height of 2, and a radius of 1.
 Run some tests with the SetResolution method.
 What is this method used for?
 Use the Renderer's SetBackground method to change the background color to white.
 Add a line of code following the vtkRenderWindow definition to change the window size to (300x300) using the SetSize() method.
 What is the default window size?